rnj0nes/PsiMCA22WG3/Readme.md

 nrsnit: No. nights in nurs home  prv 2 yrs        [Median (P'tile 25-75)]         0.0  [0.0-0.0]  [0.0-180.0]

 ──────────────────────────────────────────────────────────────────────────────────────────────────────────
-Notes:  3 missing on routpt, 1 missing on rdentst, 1 missing on rdrugs, 2 missing on rhomcar, 9 missing on rhsptim, 1 missing o
+Notes:  3 missing on routpt, 1 missing on rdentst, 1 missing on rdrugs, 2 missing on rhomcar, 9 missing on rhsptim, 1 missing on rnrstim, 14 missing on rhspnit, 86 missing on rdoctim,

 table1 results are stored in mata workspace in matrix 'results' , and in